kiegroup/git-backporting/README.md

 When using `--tb-repo` alone, the backport branch is pushed directly to the target repository, so your PAT needs push access there.
 When combining it with `--bp-repo`, the branch is pushed to the fork instead, so your PAT needs push access on the fork and only the ability to open a pull request on the target repository.

+#### Error notification

+If error notifications are enabled, every failed backport is reported via comment on the original pull request.
+The comment contains the error, a reconstruction of the attempted steps and a hidden marker identifying the target branch.

+This marker is used to debounce the reporting of the same backport failing multiple times in quick succession.
+Before backporting to a target branch, the tool inspects the most recent comments of the original pull request.
+If a failure has already been reported, the backport attempt will be skipped.
+To retry the backport, delete the failure comment (or edit out the marker).

 #### Configuration file example

 This is an example of a configuration file that can be used.